-Emily Scott is an intellectual property litigation associate in the Washington, D.C., office of Kirkland & Ellis LLP.
+Emily Scott is an intellectual property litigation partner in the Washington, D.C., office of Kirkland & Ellis LLP.
 Her practice focuses on patent infringement litigation, trade secret litigation, and other intellectual property matters in federal district courts and before the U.S. International Trade Commission.

 Prior to joining Kirkland, Emily was a law clerk to Judge Charles F. Lettow of the United States Court of Federal Claims.